Seafood and Liquor Pairings - Maine Lobster Now

 1. Natalie's Swizzle

-Chefs and bartenders at Natalie's at the Camden Harbour Inn recommend trying their Natalie's Swizzle cocktail with your next lobster boil.
+Chefs and bartenders at Natalie's at the Camden Harbour Inn recommend trying their Natalie's Swizzle cocktail with your next live lobster boil.
 To make this bright, spicy cocktail, you'll need the following ingredients:

 • 1 ounce of dark rum